Mohosin999/Case-Study/Resume_Builder_Application/README.md

 ## 📚 Lessons Learned

+### `AI Integration Skills`

-**`AI Integration Skills:`** I gained hands-on experience integrating AI into a practical application.
+- I gained hands-on experience integrating AI into a practical application.
 Working with Google Gemini AI taught me how to manage AI data flows, which will be valuable for future projects involving AI.

+### `Problem-Solving with Resources`

-**`Problem-Solving with Resources:`** Throughout this project, I relied heavily on resources like ChatGPT to find solutions to complex problems.
+- Throughout this project, I relied heavily on resources like ChatGPT to find solutions to complex problems.
 Using this tool allowed me to overcome technical challenges swiftly, improving my ability to solve problems on the fly and enhancing my productivity.